1 kg How Many Milligrams: A Deep Dive into the Metric System

 Q: Why is the metric system used so widely in science?

 A: The metric system's decimal-based structure simplifies calculations and reduces the risk of errors compared to other systems like the imperial system.
-Its consistency across different units makes it ideal for scientific work, where precision is paramount.
+Its consistency across different units makes it ideal for scientific work, where precision is essential.

 Q: Are there other prefixes besides "kilo" and "milli"?